tyrog07/universal-regex-handler/README.md

 ## Introduction

-A JavaScript/TypeScript package providing wrapper classes around regular expression functionality, mimicking the behavior of regex engines in other languages like Go, Java, and Python.
+A JavaScript/TypeScript package providing wrapper classes around regular expression functionality, mimicking the behavior of regex engines in other languages like Go, Java, Python, and Rust.
 This package offers classes (`GoRegex`, `JavaRegex`, `PythonRegex`, `RustRegex`) that handle raw strings, inline flags, Unicode, and provide methods for matching, searching, replacing, splitting, and more.

 ## Installation